fbpx

 IMR became the exclusive NGO overseeing a large hospital in the central region of the disaster where 80% of the buildings were destroyed.
 Hospital leadership and the provincial governor delegated IMR the authority of overseeing relief operations, and a housing compound was established for volunteers.

-The rescue and relief efforts have successfully concluded, and now IMR has entered into the next phase of recovery.
-IMR is managing the medical care of multiple communities as they navigate through this time of need.
-IMR volunteers are helping residents navigate community health, referrals, and connections within the local Turkish medical system.
+After rescue and relief efforts concluded, IMR provided assistance in the next phase of recovery.
+IMR managed the medical care of multiple communities as they navigated through their time of need.
+IMR volunteers helped residents navigate community health, referrals, and connections within the local Turkish medical system.

 The Turkish agricultural system depends on migrant workers that come in for the harvest.
-These workers that can’t access care in traditional settings are also being treated in full comprehensive medical and dental clinics hosted by IMR in the Cappadocia region of the country.
-These clinics provide triage, head-to-toe physical examinations, well checks, laboratory services, diagnoses, and a full pharmacy.
+These workers who were unable to access care in traditional settings were also being treated in full comprehensive medical and dental clinics hosted by IMR in the Cappadocia region of the country.
+These clinics provided triage, head-to-toe physical examinations, well checks, laboratory services, diagnoses, and a full pharmacy.

-In addition, they provide sustainable education, training, and certification on various health topics to elevate the level of care provided in the field, not only when IMR teams are there, but with local staff and medical professionals long term.
+In addition, they provided sustainable education, training, and certification on various health topics to elevate the level of care provided in the field, not only when IMR teams were there, but with local staff and medical professionals long term.

 Areas in Turkey and Syria affected by the earthquake.
 Source: USGS

-We Need Volunteers to Respond and Donations for Medicine and Medical Supplies!
+We Continue to Collect Donations for Medicine and Medical Supplies

 IMR's Earthquake Disaster Response